GlareDB/glaredb.github.io/docs/releases/2023-august.md

 <https://github.com/GlareDB/glaredb/issues/1448> for more details on what's to
 come in future releases.

+## SQL workspace improvements

+**Available in**: [GlareDB Cloud]

+- Tutorials were added to demonstrate connecting and reading external sources.
+  The tutorials can be accessed by clicking the info icon on the top right of the results panel.
+To switch back to results view, click the table icon.

+  ![tutorials]
+  ![tutorial-toggle]
+- Double-clicking a table in the explorer generates a `SELECT` query
+- The explorer added Views and distinguishes external from default databases
+- The results view was redesigned.
+In a multi-query statement, all results are now shown as tabs, even if one of the statements returned nothing.

 ## Create native table from query

 **Available in**: [GlareDB@v0.3.0], [GlareDB Cloud]